ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/01-definitions.md

 A *subgraph* is a subset of the vertices and edges of a graph.
 A *spanning tree* is both a subgraph and a tree which includes (spans) all the vertices of a graph.
-This of course assumes that the graph is connected, otherwise it is not possible.
+This of course assumes that the graph is connected, otherwise it does not exist.

 #### Vertex degree